The Twenty-Seven Points

-The Twenty-Seven Points is a double album by the Fall, released in 1995.
-Subtitled "Live 92-95" the album consists of live recordings made in various locations between 1991 and 1995, but also contains 2 previously unheard studio tracks as well as some mildly diverting interludes.
+The Twenty-Seven Points: Live 92–95 is a double album by the Fall, released in 1995.
+The album consists of live recordings made in various locations between 1991 and 1995, but also contains interludes and two previously unheard studio tracks.
 Credits on the album are sketchy but the front cover lists the cities in which the tracks were recorded; Prague, Tel Aviv, London, Glasgow, New York City and Manchester.

 Critical reception

 Trouser Press wrote: "Composed of live tracks, rough demos and random interpolations from Glasgow, London, Manchester, New York, Prague and Tel Aviv, the 28-track, two-CD set is frustratingly uneven but ultimately captures the Fall live experience, complete with onstage disasters."

 Track listing

 Titles are given exactly as listed on the original sleeve.